T-Damer/discord-bot-template/README.md

 | GUILD_ID          | Enter in development mode inside **Discord** (check settings->Advanced).
 Use RMB to copy the data |

 Consider looking into `.env.example`

-# Deploying to Heroku

-1. Create a (new) Heroku account
-2. Take a look into `Procfile` on `production` branch
-3. Build bot and push `build` folder into separate branch (or use `production` branch from this repo)
-4. Connect Heroku account with your GitHub repo with your bot and `Deploy` the bot to Heroku
-5. On Heroku dashboard go to `Resources`, disable `web` and enable `worker`

 ---